redis/redis-doc/topics/data-types-intro.md

 represent sorted sets).
 They are ordered according to the following rule:

 * If A and B are two elements with a different score, then A > B if A.score is > B.score.
-* If A and B have exactly the same score, than A > B if the A string is lexicographically greater than the B string.
+* If A and B have exactly the same score, then A > B if the A string is lexicographically greater than the B string.
 A and B strings can't be equal since sorted sets only have unique elements.

 Let's start with a simple example, adding a few selected hackers names as sorted set elements, with their year of birth as "score".